yuta-2001/final-silide/slides.md

 layout: default
 ---

-<h1 class="font-bold">Challenging</h1>
+<h1 class="font-bold">Challenges</h1>

 <div class="mb-2 p-4 bg-blue-200 rounded-lg shadow-md">
-  <h4 class="font-bold">First Challeng of Client Side dev</h4>
+  <h4 class="font-bold">First Challenge in Client-Side Development</h4>
   <p class="text-gray-700 text-sm" style="margin: 0;">
-    When I've joined internship in Japan, I focused on Backend side (PHP) <br />
+    When I joined the internship in Japan, I focused on the backend side (PHP) <br />
-    PHP is "Object-oriented programming" React is "Functional programming" PHP isn't strict for type Typescript is strict for type <br />
+    PHP is object-oriented programming, while React is functional programming, PHP is not strict about types, whereas TypeScript is <br />
-    Needed to understand how to cache, how to manage state, how to rerendering etc... <br />
-    (This slide is using slidev (vue.js))
+    I needed to understand caching, state management, and re-rendering, etc. <br />
   </p>
 </div>
 <div class="mb-2 p-4 bg-green-200 rounded-lg shadow-md">
   <h4 class="font-bold">Understand What is Web3, How to trade</h4>
   <p class="text-gray-700 text-sm" style="margin: 0;">
-    When I joined, I can understand python easily because similar to PHP, but it was hard to understand how to trade. <br />
+    When I joined, I could understand Python easily because it's similar to PHP, but understanding trading was challenging. <br />
     There are so many terms, like (collateral, pool, tp/ls, short, long, limit...etc) <br />
-    But every members support me and I was getting understand how to trade in Web3 network.
+    However, every member supported me, and I gradually understood how to trade in the Web3 network.
   </p>
 </div>
 <div class="mb-2 p-4 bg-purple-200 rounded-lg shadow-md">
   <h4 class="font-bold">Different Language</h4>
   <p class="text-gray-700 text-sm" style="margin: 0;">
-    My English is kind of JP English, so hard to tell. <br />
+    My English is akin to JP English, making it difficult to express myself. <br />
-    And CC member's English is also kind of Viet English.
-Hard to understand. <br />
+    Additionally, the CC members' English is similar to Viet English, which was hard to understand for me. <br />
-    But now I used to pronounce and easy to understand 🙆
+    But now, I am accustomed to the pronunciation and find it easier to understand. 🙆
   </p>
 </div>